Vahid80Ahmadi/SPOD-based-velocity-and-length-scales/README.md

 - Raw data will be provided upon request.

-- If you have any question, please do not hesitate to contact us via either of these emails.
-  - Sina.kheirkhah@ubc.ca
-  - vahid.ahmadi@ubc.ca
-  - ahmadi.v.1380@gmail.com

 # References

 [1] V. Ahmadi, J. Fleger, J. Ho, S. Mohammadnejad, M. Talei, S. Kheirkhah, Spectral characteristics and a new Strouhal number scaling of noise emitting open hydrogen-enriched swirl-stabilized turbulent premixed flames, Int.
 J. Heat Fluid Flow.